henriksb/CTF-Writeups/HolidayHackChallenge2024/Prologue/README.md

 ## Elf Minder
 ![alt text](../images/image-5.png)

 This was a puzzle game with increasing diffuculty, where you have to draw a path to collect all the crates and avoid obstacles at the same time.
 All while having a time limit (which is way too long, by the way).
+To get the silver medal, just solve the puzzles the normal way.
+It should not take more than an hour.

 ![alt text](../images/image-6.png)